X

 AIOps enables monitoring, diagnostics, predictive analysis and prescriptive functions for storage infrastructure and applications.
 Essentially, AIOps can tell an organization what is happening with storage and why, what could happen and what to do about it.

-By taking much of the manual work out of storage management, AIOps drives efficiencies and frees IT staff to work on other tasks.
+By removing much of the manual work from storage management, AIOps drives efficiency and frees IT staff to focus on other tasks.
 A variety of vendors provide AI for storage and storage management, which has advantages and disadvantages.

 How AI storage management works

 AIOps for storage uses machine learning to collect and analyze telemetry data.
-This information is turned into predictive analytics.
+This information is used to generate predictive analytics.

-AIOps includes automation, performance management and service management and automates many of the decisions involved in scaling and securing storage systems.
-Additionally, AI can help with tasks such as storage planning, storage lifecycle management, root cause analytics and storage optimization.
+AIOps includes automation, performance management and service management, automating many of the decisions involved in scaling and securing storage systems.
+Additionally, AI can help with tasks such as storage planning, storage lifecycle management, root-cause analytics and storage optimization.

 Telemetry data is a key piece of AI storage management tools.
 This data is information collected through sensors from storage, servers and networking systems.

 AI storage management systems are often SaaS applications that perform the analysis on a public cloud.
 This enables those applications to compare that data to information collected from a wide range of systems, increasing their predictive capabilities.
-Several vendors, though, offer products that are specifically designed to run on premises.
+Several vendors, however, offer products specifically designed to run on-premises.
+It is also worth noting that there are products that are specifically designed for localized use.
+These products are intentionally air-gapped and may be a good fit for use in regulated industries or in situations in which Internet connectivity is lacking.

 Before investing in an AI storage tool, consider how the system delivers alerts.
 Most tools display alerts on dashboards, but some use other mechanisms, such as text messages or email messages.
 Whatever the delivery method, the tool should filter out noise alerts so the organization can focus on what is important.